Ukraine’s Kherson races to restore power, water after Russian retreat - CDE News - The Dispatch

 Over the past 24 hours its forces repelled Russian attacks along several settlements in both regions, it said in its morning update, while reporting Russian rocket and artillery fire in the eastern areas of Bakhmut, Avdiivka, Novopavlivka and Zaporizhzhia.

-President Volodymyr Zelenskiy credited Ukraine’s success in Kherson and elsewhere in part to stiff resistance in the Donetsk region, despite repeated Russian attacks.
+Zelenskiy credited Ukraine’s success in Kherson and elsewhere in part to stiff resistance in the Donetsk region despite repeated Russian attacks.

-“There it is just hell – there are extremely fierce battles there every day,” he said in his regular evening video address on Saturday.
+“There it is just hell – there are extremely fierce battles there every day,” he said on Saturday.

 ‘TWENTY YEARS YOUNGER’